 The comedian, John Sherman said, “If people are laughing, it means they’re paying attention.”
 Humor is a great way to connect and command attention.
 You can take that same idea and apply it to the workplace.
 Start by sharing humor that connects you to the people you work with or the audience you’re trying to reach.

 Try using cartoons to break the ice during your presentations and meetings; happily, we’ve got over 500,000 to choose from.
 Or go a step further and book a live Cartoonathon to bring interactive humor directly to your team.
 Our Cartoonathons are popular with organizations and businesses that need to communicate complex ideas or bring far-flung staff together.
 Let us bring cartoonists to you online to collaborate on issues important to your business.
 Interested?
-Learn more here or contact Samantha to discuss options and pricing.
+Learn more here or contact Trevor to discuss options and pricing.

 Yours in Good Humor,